BEST French Polynesia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to French Polynesia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to French Polynesia.
 Choose from the best cruise deals and specials for French Polynesia cruises.
 Save up to 59% on last minute French Polynesia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular French Polynesia cruises often sail to Penang, Phuket, Jakarta, Thursday Island and Townsville during their cruise itinerary.
+Popular French Polynesia cruises often sail to Penang, Phuket, Jakarta, Easter Island and Luganville during their cruise itinerary.
 French Polynesia cruises could leave from Los Angeles, Tanah Ampo, the East Coast, the West Coast and California.
 Most commonly, French Polynesia cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.